searchisko/searchisko/documentation/rest-api/management/project.md

 It's managed over 'Management API - projects'.

-To allow searches for normalization processing by preprocessors, project configuration documents are stored in the DCP back-end ElasticSearch search index named `sys_projects` as type named `project`.
+To allow searches for normalization processing by preprocessors, project configuration documents are stored in the Searchisko back-end ElasticSearch search index named `sys_projects` as type named `project`.

 Project configuration fields:

-* `code` - DCP wide unique project identifier.
-It is stored into `sys_project` field in content pushed into DCP and used as project identifier for Search API filters.
+* `code` - Searchisko instance wide unique project identifier.
+It is stored into `sys_project` field in content pushed into Searchisko and used as project identifier for Search API filters.
 * `name` - project name
 * `description` - description of the project.